apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - scheduled which workloads is going to be assigned to which worker

 ### Kube Controller Manager
 - Checks status of workers and workloads.
+In a 5 second interval check health of components.
-Has so many Controllers.
-It is not a centralized contrller.
-In a 5 second interval check health of components
+-  Has so many Controllers.
+It is not a centralized contrller:
 #### Node Controller
-- Watch status
+1. Watch status
-- Remediate Situation
+2. Remediate Situation
-- Node Monitor Period = 5s
+3. Node Monitor Period = 5s
-- Node Monitor Grace Perido = 40s --> After this 40s, The node is going to have an unschedulable taint
+4. Node Monitor Grace Perido = 40s --> After this 40s, The node is going to have an unschedulable taint
-- POD Eviction Timeout = 5m
+5. POD Eviction Timeout = 5m --> Pods are going to other nodes, scheduler decides on how

+#### Replication controller
+- In times of Evicting node, Replication controller moves Pods that are buid using Replicaset or Deployment to nodes that are working

+#### PV-Binder Controller
+#### Service-Account Controller
+#### Stateful-Set Controller
+#### ReplicaSet Controller
+#### CronJob Controller
+#### Job-Controller Controller
+#### PV-Protection Controller
+#### Deployment Controller
+#### Namespace Controller
+#### Endpoint Controller

 ### Kube APIServer
 - A Manager which have to be informed for every interaction.
 Components do not talk to each other directly.
 The talk to API-Server and then API-Server communicate what have to be done.
 The only component that is connected to ETCD